How To Develop Self Discipline?

 Stop and think for a minute, or ten, about what happened.
 Where are you on your action plan that you made so specific?
 Did the mistake happen because of something you forgot to do?

 You can see how accountability really plays a role in this step.
-You have to pick yourself up and make a decision right then and there.
+You have to pick yourself up and make a decision right then and there to get back on track.
 Are you going to let this one thing defeat you or are you going to learn from it moving forward?

 10. Treat Yourself